Joshua Bassett

-Joshua Taylor Bassett (born December 22, 2000) is an American actor, singer and songwriter.
-He is known for his starring role as Ricky Bowen in High School Musical: The Musical: The Series.
+Joshua Taylor Bassett (born December 22, 2000) is an American actor and singer.
+He began his career as a teen actor, appearing on the third season of Disney Channel family sitcom Stuck in the Middle (2018) as Aidan Peters.
+Bassett rose to prominence for his leading role as high school student Ricky Bowen in the Disney+ streaming series High School Musical: The Musical: The Series (2019–2023), and for its accompanying soundtracks, for which he was nominated for two Children's and Family Emmy Awards, winning in 2023.
+He also starred in Better Nate Than Ever and led the voice cast in Night at the Museum: Kahmunrah Rises Again (both 2022).
+In music, Bassett was signed to Warner Records in 2020 and subsequently released four extended plays.
+His debut album The Golden Years was released on July 26, 2024.

 Early life

-Bassett was born and raised in Oceanside, California, to parents Taylor and Laura.
-He has five sisters, and was home-schooled.
+Bassett was born and raised in Oceanside, California to parents Taylor and Laura.
+He has five sisters and was home-schooled.

 His first introduction to musical theater was at age eight, over a decade before he starred as Ricky in High School Musical: The Musical: The Series, when he was in a community theater production of High School Musical on Stage!.
-Since then, Bassett has starred in over 30 musical productions.
+Since then, Bassett had starred in over 30 musical productions and "multiple commercials", before working in television.
 He moved to Los Angeles when he was 16 years old to start acting, living in his car for some time to get by.

 Career

+2017–2019: Breakthrough with High School Musical: The Musical: The Series

 From 2017 to 2018, Bassett appeared in episodic roles in the television shows: Lethal Weapon, Game Shakers, and Dirty John.

-His first substantial role was in early 2018 when he starred as Aidan Peters in the third and final season of the Disney Channel comedy television series Stuck in the Middle.
+His first substantial role was in early 2018 as Aidan Peters in the third and final season of the Disney Channel comedy television series Stuck in the Middle.
 In August 2018, Bassett portrayed the role of Matt in a staged reading of the musical Calvin Berger.
 The production ran from August 10 through August 12 at the Hudson Backstage Theatre in Hollywood, California.
-In October 2018, it was reported he was cast in his first major role, as the male lead Ricky Bowen, on Disney+'s mockumentary musical drama streaming television series High School Musical: The Musical: The Series.

-In early 2019, Bassett appeared in a guest roleas Linus, a recovering teenage drug addict who is rushed to the hospital after an overdoseon the fifteenth season of the television series Grey's Anatomy.
-In July 2019, he was featured on American musician August Kamp's song "Evergreen", of the latter's debut studio album, 19: The Musical.
-In November 2019, High School Musical: The Musical: The Series debuted on Disney+.
-Bassett co-wrote the duet "Just for a Moment" with co-star Olivia Rodrigo for the series' soundtrack, the latter which was released on January 10, 2020.
-Both, the debut season and his performance received positive reviews.
-Shannon Miller of The A.V.
-Club praised him for his talent, musical ability and "handling of dramatic material", and Kayla Cobb of Decider stated that Bassett has significant romantic chemistry with Rodrigo.
-Megan Peters of Comicbook wrote that Bassett "will endear fans with his plucky determination to do Troy justice".
-In December 2019, Bassett appeared in the documentary special, High School Musical: The Musical: The Series: The Special, which was released on Disney+.